Blackstone Canal: The canal today

 Since the canal's closure, parts of its watercourse were filled and other segments are now heavily overgrown with brush and trees.
 Other sections were converted to hydraulic canals for textile mills.
 Much of the lock masonry was sold for other purposes.
 Its remains, however, are still visible in many locations.
 About 85% of the canal remains.
 Two long sections of the canal exist in the Blackstone River and Canal Heritage State Park in Massachusetts and the Blackstone River State Park in Rhode Island.
 Other sections are also publicly owned.

 The canal is the subject of several listings on the National Register of Historic Places.
 The southernmost portion of the canal, between Providence and the Ashton Dam in Lincoln, Rhode Island, was listed in 1971; this list was expanded in 1991 to include the entire Rhode Island section.
 A 3.5 mi section of the canal in Uxbridge and Northbridge, Massachusetts was listed in 1973; this listing was expanded in 1995 to encompass the entire historic footprint of the canal in Massachusetts.
 A section of the Blackstone River Bikeway in Lincoln, Rhode Island follows the original canal towpath with the river on one side of the riders and the canal on the other.

-Contaminants including leaked Fuel Oil were cleaned using an Eco-Machine designed by John_Todd_(Canadian_biologist).
-The system demonstrated a 90 percent reduction in industrial petroleum hydrocarbons as well as a reduction in nitrogen and phosphorus — common pollutants from storm water — as water goes through the treatment process.